 RFID for Warehouse and Inventory Management

-Most companies struggle with managing inventory in their warehouse.
-RFID represents an opportunity to greatly improve inventory visibility and management, and to automate some common tasks, such as receiving.
-During this preconference, you will learn about specific RFID technologies for warehouse and inventory management within the supply chain.
+During this preconference, you'll learn about specific RFID technologies for warehouse and inventory management within the supply chain.
 You'll also take home some very practical tools, methods and implementation best practices to get your project started on the right path immediately.

 New to RFID?
 This optional session for all preconference attendees provides an introduction to the fundamentals of the technology.
 The differences between the various classes of tags will be explained, including active and passive systems, and the need for additional IT systems to build upon RFID in real-world applications will be highlighted.
 The session will also include a brief overview of the EPCglobal network, the future of ISO standards, ETSI reader regulations and the latest standardization efforts worldwide.
 Finally, the relationship between different standards in the area of EPC RFID, including the latest EPC Gen 2 standard, will be presented.